m50d/m50d.github.com/_posts/2018-05-01-crimson-tide.md

 ![](/bingo.jpg)

 Deakka's behaviour is confusing here - he seems to regret having provoked Milly, but wasn't that exactly what he was trying to do?
 Perhaps to him this is a prank gone too far, but he seems remarkably willing to accept execution at her hands if that's what she wants.
+It's possible there's a really interesting character inside his head - but if so, the show hasn't shown us it, so instead he just comes across as inconsistent.